FedericoGalli-RegLab/ObjectRecognitionFuturaExpo/README.md

-﻿# FuturaExpo Object Recognition API Documentation
+﻿# 🗒️FuturaExpo Object Recognition API Documentation

 ## PLEASE NOTE
 **The following APIs are currently in a dummy development state wich means the APIs DO NOT return any meaningfull result.
 We are defining the architecture to let the DEVs build up the main code structure.**